DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 “What do you mean by **corelet**?”
 Jason said, keeping his voice comfortably boring.

 “Little core,” Milo said, pleased with the coinage.
-“Not a made part—an accretion bead.
+“Not a made part - an accretion bead.
 Long‑term field tension layers stuff around grit or mismatch, like a pearl.
 No signature, no address.
 Good baseline sample.”

 “Details,” Lina said.

 “Low‑order, I’d bet,” Milo added, “the kind that falls out when a seam quits arguing.”

 “More precise,” RAE said, riding the compressor’s rattle.
 “A corelet is a low‑order harmonic accretion: thin concentric layers deposited where a field has held a long bias at a mismatch.
 It stores that bias but carries no independent signature.
 When the seam relaxes, the accretion decouples.
-In proximity to a strong, stable pattern—e.g., Jason—it may attempt to couple transiently.
+In proximity to a strong, stable pattern - e.g., Jason - it may attempt to couple transiently.
 That presents as warmth.”

 “Use?”
 Lina asked.